ycheng22/OMSCS_Courses/README.md

   **About:** This course provides an in-depth study of the process of developing software systems, including: the use of software processes in actual product development; techniques used to ensure quality of the software products; and maintenance tasks performed as software evolves.

 ## [CS 6200: Introduction to Operating Systems](https://github.com/ycheng22/OMSCS_Courses/tree/main/CS%206200%20Intro%20to%20OS)
+  **About:**
 ## [CS 6250: Computer Networks](https://github.com/ycheng22/OMSCS_Courses/tree/main/CS%206250%20Computer%20Networks)
+  **About:**
 ## [CS 7642: Reinforcement Learning](https://github.com/ycheng22/OMSCS_Courses/tree/main/CS%207642%20Reinforcement%20Learning)
+  **About:** Topics include Markov decision processes, stochastic and repeated games, partially observable Markov decision processes, reinforcement learning, deep reinforcement learning, and multi-agent deep reinforcement learning.
+Of particular interest will be issues of generalization, exploration, and representation.
+We will cover these topics through lecture videos, paper readings, and the book Reinforcement Learning by Sutton and Barto.
 ## [CSE 6220: High Performance Computing](https://github.com/ycheng22/OMSCS_Courses/tree/main/CSE%206220%20High%20Performance%20Computing)
+  **About:** This course is a graduate-level introduction to scalable parallel algorithms.
+The techniques you’ll encounter cover the main algorithm design and analysis ideas for three major classes of machines: for multicore and manycore shared memory machines, via the work-span model; for distributed memory machines like clusters and supercomputers, via network models; and for sequential or parallel machines with deep memory hierarchies (e.g., caches).

 ## [CS 6035: Intro to Information Security](https://github.com/ycheng22/OMSCS_Courses/tree/main/CS%206035%20Intro%20to%20Information%20Security)
+  **About:** Main topics include: security basics; security management and risk assessment; software security; operating systems security; database security; cryptography algorithms and protocols; network authentication and secure network applications; malicious malware; network threats and defenses; web security; mobile security; legal and ethical issues; and privacy.